wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-call-application-with-react-native-and-symfony.md

 ![Example of a login screen on a mobile phone](/content/blog/how-to-build-an-on-call-application-with-react-native-and-symfony/login-screen.jpg)

 A successful log in won't currently do anything!
-We need to implement more screens first.
-But to double-check your login was correct, check your Terminal where you ran `expo start`.
+We need to implement more screens first, but to double-check your login was correct, check your Terminal where you ran `expo start`.
 You should see the line: `You Successfully logged in!`.

 ### Alerts API

 ### Showing a list of alerts

 Inside the `API` directory, create a new file called `alerts.js`.
 Add the example below, which imports the `client.js` file to use the functionality from `getClient()`.
 This new function called `getAlerts()` makes a request to the API on the endpoint `/api/alerts`.
-We might add the other API calls, accept, complete, and cancel alerts while we're here.
+We can add the other API calls, accept, complete, and cancel alerts while we're here.

 ```js
 import { getClient } from "./client.js";